How the secondary mortgage market works

 Bottom line

 Even though you might not directly interact with the secondary mortgage market while searching for a new home, it plays a crucial role in enabling lenders to offer new loans and maintain competitive interest rates.
-This market's behind-the-scenes operations ensure greater liquidity in the housing finance system, ultimately benefiting homebuyers with more options and better terms.
+The market's behind-the-scenes operations ensure greater liquidity in the housing finance system, ultimately benefiting homebuyers with more options and better terms.

 Article sources

-- U.S. Securities and Exchange Commission, "Mortgage-Backed Securities and Collateralized Mortgage Obligations.”
-Accessed April 24, 2024.
+- U.S. Securities and Exchange Commission, “Mortgage-Backed Securities and Collateralized Mortgage Obligations.”
+Accessed Dec.
+18, 2025.